Information

 The Scottish Government has given a pardon to all men with convictions for same-sex sexual activity that is now legal.
 For example, men with convictions for having sex with or chatting up another man.
 The pardon applies to the living and the dead.
 It is automatic, so you do not need to apply for it.

 The pardon is symbolic.
 It means that the Government accepts these convictions were discriminatory and should never have happened.
 However, these convictions could still show up on records.
-For example, 'enhanced disclosure' checks by Disclosure Scotland.
+For example, on some types of Disclosure Scotland checks.

 You'll need to apply for a 'disregard' if you want to remove a conviction for sexual activity with another man from your records.